charlesxu90/Face_recognition/README.md

 Then, I will use SVM and NN with different parameters to classify these faces.

+PCA_SVM_ANN folder shows codes for PCA feature selection with SVM and ANN classification.

+ICA_SVM_ANN folder shows codes of ICA feature selection with SVM and ANN classification.

 Copy right by Charles Xu: charlesxu90@gmail.com